-unexpected dynamics associated with plasma convection, particle acceleration, and particle transport.
+Advances in the physics of magnetospheres, their dynamics and coupling with the solar wind and ionospheres were made on a number of fronts.
+Global imaging and in situ observation networks revealed unexpected dynamics associated with plasma convection, particle acceleration and transport.
 Key advances were made on the underlying fundamental physical processes that govern the nonlinear dynamics of the system, including reconnection, wave-particle interactions, and turbulence.
-Observations and simulations of the dramatically different magnetospheres of Jupiter and Saturn provided key tests of current understanding and highlight the great variety of behavior exhibited by different systems.
+Observations and simulations of the dramatically different magnetospheres of Jupiter and Saturn provided key tests of our understanding and highlight the great variety of behavior exhibited by different systems.

-These advances were enabled by combining a wide array of observations in concert with theory, laboratory plasma experiments, and revolutionary computational models.
-Critical observations were returned from instruments on suborbital rockets and balloons, and from an extensive ground-based network of radars, lidars, imagers, magnetometers, and riometers.
-Instrumental to these advances were spacecraft observations returned from new satellites launched during the decade or just before (e.g., Cluster, IMAGE, THEMIS, TWINS) as well as data returned from earlier missions and data collected by instruments flown on non-NASA satellites.
+These advances were enabled by combining a wide array of observations in concert with theory, laboratory plasma experiments and revolutionary computational models.
+Critical observations were returned from suborbital, ground-based in situ and remote sensing networks (including magnetometers, radars, images, and riometers).
+Spacecraft observations instrumental to these advances were returned both from new satellites launched during the decade or just before (e.g., Cluster, IMAGE, THEMIS, TWINS) as well as data returned from earlier missions and data from instruments flown on non-NASA satellites.